Gray Tree Frog

 The male of the species has a loud and almost birdlike call.
 It will make this call for hours after dusk as a way to establish a breeding territory.
 The males can be aggressive, but generally only in the breeding season when they need to defend their territory.

-They hibernate in the winter thanks to an adaptation that allows 80% of its body to freeze.
+They hibernate in the winter thanks to an adaptation that allows 80% of their body to freeze.
 They can survive extremely cold temperatures by hiding under rocks and other forest objects.

 They spend most of their time in high treetops but can be identified in the vegetation of fishless wetlands during their breeding season.
 In the summertime, it is not unusual for people to see them on windows looking for the bugs attracted to artificial lights.

-This species of tree frog mainly feeds on different types of insects.
+This species of tree frog mainly feeds on different types of insects, such as snails, spiders, beetles, and the larvae of those insects.
 It spends most of its days high in treetops, where it can easily find moths, tree crickets, ants, flies, beetles, plant lice, spiders, and mites.
 It is comfortable jumping between branches to seek out its prey.
+They are opportunistic and will eat smaller frogs if given a chance.

 A known threat to these frogs is pesticides and insecticides that they consume on insects.
 These chemicals may have harmful long-term effects.

 The breeding season occurs after the frog wakes up from hibernation, in late spring and early summer.
 Males will defend an area around a water source and call out after dusk to find potential mates.
 Females will lay eggs in masses at the surface following mating.
-Each female will lay somewhere between 1000 and 2000 eggs in batches of 10 to 40.
-The eggs hatch between 3 to 7 days.
+Each female will lay somewhere between 1,000 and 2,000 eggs in batches of 10 to 40.
+The eggs hatch between 3 and 7 days.

 Young frogs are called tadpoles and live in the pond or water source they were hatched in until they are 4 to 8 weeks old.
 Then they complete a metamorphosis process and become young gray tree frogs or froglets.